EluciusFTW/SpectreCoff/README.md

 #### Rule

-## Sample Cli
+## SpectreCoff Cli - Samples and Documentation
-Additionally to the package, this repository contains a sample console project demonstrating how to use each of the provided wrappers.
-You can see each command in action by navigating to `/src/sample-api/` and running
+Additionally to the package, this repository contains a console project demonstrating how to use each of the provided wrappers.
+You can see each command in action by navigating to `/src/spectrecoff-cli/` and running

 ```PS
 dotnet run <command>